 reminds us to say that it's a good idea to include a description of your

-purposes even if your inclusionary provisions are part of the overall
+purposes if your inclusionary provisions are part of the overall

 zoning ordinance.
-Whenever anything slightly atypical appears in a zoning ordinance, it's a good idea for a city council to make findings of fact that are incorporated into the ordinance ratifying the amendment.
+Whenever anything slightly atypical appears in a zoning ordinance, it's the best legal posture for a city council to make findings of fact that are incorporated into the ordinance ratifying the amendment.
 In this case your town or city should be presenting its reasoning as to why the supply of affordable housing in your community is inadequate, or why certain groups are excluded.
+Also include a summation of the inclusionary argument right in the zoning ordinance amendment itself.